pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 simplicity with quality of layout. (mathquill, jqmath, math-ml etc)

 [Aside.
-This is why a certain blog post from a few years ago about "alternate realities" was so very much off base - CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
-In the similar situations the same people would (indeed did famously) argue that a popular working solution should be considered the prime candidate to move standardized forward, not some contrived academic proposal.
+This is why a certain blog post from a few years ago about "alternate timelines" was so very much off base - CSS driven print equation layout was first, SVG a close second, not some XML dialect nobody was using for anything but print production.
+In the similar situations the same people would (indeed did famously) argue that a working solutions should be considered the prime candidates to move standardization forward, not some contrived academic proposal.
 But I digress.]

 So print equation layout solutions for the web have existed for a long time.